iterative/gto/README.md

 <details summary="Virtual vs. Physical artifacts">

 - Physical files/directories are committed to the repo.
-When you register a new version or assign a stage to it, Git guarantees that it's immutable -- you can return a year later and get the same artifact by providing a version.
+When you create a new version or assign a stage to it, Git guarantees that it's immutable -- you can return a year later and get the same artifact by providing a version.